 To do this, press the Windows + R keys to open the “Run” start field.
 Enter netplwiz and click “OK” to open the settings for your user account.

-On “Advanced” tab, select “Advanced” to be able to open the tool for “Advanced User Management”
+On the “Advanced” tab, select “Advanced” to be able to open the tool for “Advanced User Management”

 Click here on “User” in the left menu and then right-click on your user account.
 Click “Properties” to enter advanced user settings for your local user account.